PHD University of Southern Mississippi

 BA St. Cloud State University

 I possess a multi-disciplinary academic and professional background, which allows me to bring a number of different perspectives into the classroom.
-I began my college studies as a political science major and during my graduate studies, I switched my focus to economics.
-Since my parents have owned and operated a small business for over thirty years, the shift to economics and business was natural for me.
+I began my college studies as a political science/international relations major and during my graduate studies, I switched my focus to business and economics.
+Since my parents have owned and operated a small business for over thirty years, the shift was natural for me.
 The interdisciplinary nature of my teaching helps me shape more well-rounded students who not only possess the skills necessary to be successful in business, but also individuals who are more enlightened citizens, fit to be change makers in their communities.
 I am a Senior Fellow with Humanity in Action, an international education organization that connects students, professionals, and established leaders committed to promoting human rights, diversity, and active citizenship around the world.

 I grew up just forty-two miles east of Ashland and after years of living "away," I was thrilled to find a professional home at Northland.
 Although my research often keeps me indoors, I spend much of my free time outdoors.
 In the summer I enjoy running, biking, paddle boarding, and golfing, and while summers in the north woods are second to none, I think it is our winters that make the greater Ashland area truly unique.
 By the time fall semester is upon us, I'm ready to start skiing, snowboarding, and snowshoeing.